deviousdante/deviousdante/README.md

 ## ⚠ DNI
 <p align="center">

-Proshippers • Under 15 • Yumeshippers / Therians
+🚫 Proshippers • Under 15 • Yumeshippers / Therians
-Transphobes • Basic DNI Criteria
+🚫 Transphobes • Basic DNI Criteria

-Do not approach me as any other Mr. A's farm characters ( ESPECIALLY LITTLE A. ) if you see me as my K pony ( unless youre another K cos then idc ), I will not interact with you since I personaly hate maf besides Kendrick himself.
+❌ Do not interact with me as other Mr. A’s Farm characters
+(especially Little A).
+If you see me as my K pony, I won’t engage unless you’re another K cos.

 *(Please respect my boundaries — thank you.)*

 </p>